Epilachna peltata

 Epilachna peltata is a species of beetle of the family Coccinellidae.
 It is found in Bolivia and Peru.

 Description

 Adults reach a length of about 7.86–8.80 mm.
 Adults are black.
-The anterolateral angle of the pronotum is yellow and the elytron is has a large orange spot, forming a heart-shape in conjunction with the spot on the other elytron.
+The anterolateral angle of the pronotum is yellow and the elytron has a large orange spot, forming a heart-shape in conjunction with the spot on the other elytron.